mrbinky3000/mrb3k-react-webpack-boilerplate/README.md

 ### `npm run deploy`
 Publishes your app to your repository's github page.
 More information on how to find and use your github page here: https://pages.github.com/

-### `npm run flow`
-Uses the static type checker Flow, to test any file with `/* @flow */` in the first line.
-The goal of Flow is to find errors in JavaScript code with little programmer effort.
-Flow relies heavily on type inference to find type errors even when the program has not been annotated - it precisely tracks the types of variables as they flow through the program.
-More info: http://flowtype.org/